 The way we learn at work is shifting, which means we need to shift how we learn.
 If there are only a few minutes allotted for learning in a day, it is important to take full advantage of the time available.
 According to ATD, internet and mobile devices are two critical factors of micro-learning.
 On average, we check our smartphones around 200 times a day, and thanks to technological advancements, we can access any type of information we need with the click of a button—and quickly.
 The habit of using technology has already been formed, so why not apply this to how we learn?
 That’s where micro-learning comes in.

-“Technology allows us to rapidly deploy content by using micro-learning,” said Wendi Walker-Schmidt, director of engagement solutions-learning at Inspirus.
+“Technology allows us to rapidly deploy content by using micro-learning,” said Wendi Walker-Schmidt, former director of engagement solutions-learning at Inspirus.
 “We should be pushing to use technology that people are already using because it is a habit that’s already been formed.”

 The main objective of learning in the workplace is to shape behavior, improve overall performance and support organizational goals.
 Rather than presenting the material all at once, micro-learning takes the key parts of information and breaks it into smaller pieces of learning, also known as chunking.
 One small burst of learning at a time can help employees retain more information and in turn apply that knowledge to the workplace.
 Only have a few minutes here and there?
 No problem.
 Micro-learning should take about five minutes at a time and can easily be blended into a workday.
 From values, leadership, and safety courses to job-specific training, demands for learning are constantly increasing, and micro-learning is a way to retain the information we need.